 Ruth J. Irvings concentrates her practice in estate planning and mediation.
 She works with individuals and couples to understand their goals, educate them on their options, present alternatives based on the most up-to-date techniques, and craft plans that meet their current and future needs.
 Her objective is to make the process comprehensible and satisfying to her clients and produce a high-quality result.
 Her practice includes will and trusts; estate, gift, and income tax planning; advance planning for illness and incapacity; pre- and post-nuptial agreements; and post-death asset and trust administration.
-She also handles marriage, domestic partnership and parenting planning for same sex couples.
+She also handles estate planning for non-marital couples, including partnership, real estate and cohabitation agreements.

 Ruth has an undergraduate degree from Brandeis University, magna cum laude, Phi Beta Kappa, and a J.D. from Stanford Law School in 1975.
 She joined Legal Action of Wisconsin as an attorney after law school, and served as its Executive Director from 1982 until 1990 when she entered private practice.
 In 1998 she co-founded Nelson, Irvings & Waeffler (later Nelson Irvings & Wessels) where she practiced until opening the Law Office of Ruth J. Irvings, LLC in 2014.

 Her peers have recognized her professional excellence.
 In 2016, she was selected as the Woman of the Year by the Wisconsin Law Journal.
 Click here to see a video of Ruth receiving this professional honor.
 Since 1994, she has an AV Preeminent Peer Review Rating from Martindale-Hubbell, awarded to lawyers recognized for the highest levels of skill and integrity.
 Beginning in 2006, she has been included annually in the peer-rated Best Lawyers in America.